 As the only PhD physicist in Congress, I know firsthand the great contributions science has made to our country.
 The United States is a leader in innovation and federally funded scientific research has improved the quality of life for millions of people around the world.
 Federal investments in science are the foundation of our economy and have led to breakthroughs in lifesaving medicines.
 We need to sustain funding for research and development so that we can solve the most important problems of this generation and the next.

 Currently, we have an aging population that will require high-quality medical care to live fulfilling lives.
 The cost of care for diseases, including Alzheimer’s and diabetes, will increase exponentially.
 Long-term medical care will cost Medicare and Medicaid hundreds of billions of dollars each year.
 However, investment in medical research offers hope for those suffering from disease and reduces costs for federal taxpayers.

 My Work on Science

-WASHINGTON, DC – Today, Congressman Bill Foster (D-IL) released the following statement on President Trump’s decision to withdraw the United States from the Iran Nuclear Deal:
+WASHINGTON, DC – Today, Congressman Foster released the following statement on President Trump’s decision to withdraw the United States from the Iran Nuclear Deal: